the wolves

 reaching

-an attic —
+an empty attic

 where a closed window’s shutters

-cast of a painful sliver of light
+cast a painful sliver of light

 on an old box labeled 'us'